What We Believe

 Acts 1:8; Romans 8:9; Ephesians 1:13; 1 Corinthians 3:16, 12:7-8; 1 Corinthians 12:7; 1 Corinthians 8:1-13; John 16:7-13; John 14:16,17

 We believe that since the very first person, mankind has rebelled against our God, our Creator and King.
 We are guilty and separated from God because of our sin.
-This separation is complete and it is eternal.
+This separation is complete and it is eternal, and we can never make up for our sin by self-improvement or good works.
 Only by trusting in Jesus Christ as Lord and Savior can one be saved from sin's penalty and to eternal life with Him in His Kingdom.
 Salvation is God's free gift to us, but we must accept it.
-We can never make up for our sin by self-improvement or good works.
 When we turn from our own kingdom and turn to Jesus in faith, we are saved.
-Eternal life begins the moment one receives Jesus Christ into one's life by faith.
-Salvation is maintained by the grace and power of God, not by the self-effort of the Christian; therefore, if you have been genuinely saved, you cannot "lose" it.
-It is the unmerited favor and power of God through the Holy Spirit that gives us security in our salvation.
+Eternal life begins the moment one surrenders one’s life to Christ by faith.
+Acts 10:47-48 ; Romans 6:23; Ephesians 2:8,9; John 1:12; John 14:6; Titus 3:5; Galatians 3:26; Romans 5:1.

 Salvation